 I’ve got a great alternative for you, with this Baked Kung Pao Cauliflower.
 This easy dinner has an incredibly quick cooking time and is super delicious.
 A meal the whole family will love, perfect for any night of the week.
 This healthier, better-than-takeout kung pao recipe is one you’ll never tire of.

-One of my most popular recipes happens to be another that utilises the wonder of oven-roasted cauliflower - Sticky Sesame Cauliflower.
+One of my most popular recipes happens to be another that utilizes the wonder of oven-roasted cauliflower - Sticky Sesame Cauliflower.
 So I was inspired to create another recipe that would be equally loved.
 That matched with my adoration for anything Indo-Chinese, is how this Baked Kung Pao Cauliflower came about.

 An important thing to note here - I am not sharing a traditional Chinese Kung Pao recipe here.
-It is definitely a loose adaptation, made with personal twists based on what is accessible in my home.
+It is a loose adaptation, made with personal twists based on what is accessible in my home.

 With some ingredient swaps & recipe tweaks, this version is flavorful, simple, and fuss-free.